Drones for delivering parcels and all types of goods is receiving massive investment from some really big players all over the globe.

 1st Ever Successful Drone Delivery Service

 In May 2016, Zipline through a partnership with the Government of Rwanda, started delivering all blood products for twenty hospitals and health centers, improving access to healthcare for millions of Rwandans.
-You can read further on this great delivery service further down this article.

 Zipline – Rwanda Healthcare Drone Delivery Service